 A regulated profession implies that the authorities make demands on minimum qualifications before you are allowed to work and / or use a specific title.

-On the website you can find the application form and can see which professional groups must have an authorization.
+On the website you can find the application form and can see which professional groups must have an authorisation.
 Please note that it costs NOK 1665, - and there is a turnaround time of approx. 6 weeks.

-Norway is divided into four regional health authorities (health enterprises): Helse Sør-Øst, Helse Vest, Helse Mid-Norge and Helse Nord.
+Norway is divided into four regional health authorities (health enterprises): Helse Sør-Øst, Helse Vest, Helse Mid-Norge og Helse Nord.
 Each of these health authorities is responsible for running the hospitals in the areas concerned.
 At the individual health authorities' websites, you can find an overview of and links to the different hospitals.
 In addition, information is available for job seekers.

 Read more about the process and rules on the Info Norden's website.